 Canadian Private Equity Real Estate Investing Blogs

 - CPI Capital Blog.
 This is a private equity company that manages pooled investments in real estate.
 I don’t have a financial relationship and haven’t invested with them (or anyone).
 However, I find their educational blog useful as I am learning more about this area of investing.

 Canadian General Finance Blogs

 There are actually quite a few.
-Most provide great general content, but I do have a few favourites:
+Most provide great general content, but I do have a few favorites:

 This Blogroll of Canadian Personal Finance Blogs is by no means complete.
 Or even close to complete.

 There are many great blogs out there in the Canadian tundra.
-I have tried to flag some of the ones that are my favourites or particularly relevant to the high income professional or business owner niche.
+I have tried to flag some of the ones that are my favorites or particularly relevant to the high-income professional or business owner niche.